marceloams/marceloams/README.md

 ### Who am I? 🤔

-I'm a computer engineering student and an enthusiastic of technology.
+I'm a computer engineer and an enthusiastic of technology.
 I've been part of the [IoT Research Group - Inatel](https://www.inatel.br/iotgroup/), where I've made some research on the Internet of Things field.
 Nowadays I'm spending my time developing web and mobile applications.

 ---